Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Conclusion

 \section{Conclusion}

-In this work, we identified Temporal Attention Imbalance (TAI) as a critical failure mode in long-context dialogue alignment, where static optimization constraints cause models to over-attend to outdated history.
-To address this, we proposed DZ-TDPO, a non-destructive framework that synergizes dynamic optimization (TDPO-DKL) with structural representation bias (DZ-TA).
+In this work, we identified temporal attention imbalance (TAI) as a critical failure mode where static constraints cause models to over-attend to history.
+We proposed DZ-TiDPO, a framework synergizing dynamic optimization (TiDPO-DKL) with structural bias (DZ-TA).

-Our experiments on the Multi-Session Chat dataset demonstrate that DZ-TDPO effectively resolves temporal conflicts, achieving state-of-the-art win rates.
-Crucially, it achieves this without the "Alignment Tax" characterizing previous methods—avoiding the catastrophic perplexity degradation seen in purely optimization-based approaches.
-Our findings suggest that for long-context agents, precise attention regulation is a more effective and stable alignment strategy than aggressive parameter updates.
-Future work extends beyond standard Transformers to efficient architectures like Mamba \citep{gu2023mamba} and hybrid SSM-Transformer models like Jamba \citep{lieber2024jamba}.
-Furthermore, investigating how our temporal bias interacts with noise-canceling mechanisms like the Differential Transformer \citep{ye2024differential} offers a promising avenue for maximizing the signal-to-noise ratio in lifelong learning agents.
+Extensive evaluations on Multi-Session Chat and our proposed IC-Bench demonstrate that DZ-TiDPO effectively overcomes state inertia across diverse evolving contexts, achieving state-of-the-art win rates.
+Crucially, it mitigates the contextual alignment tax—echoing the safety tax challenges identified by \cite{huang2025safetytaxsafetyalignment}—thereby avoiding the prohibitive perplexity degradation seen in purely optimization-based approaches.
+While the field transitions toward deliberate System 2 reasoning \cite{li202512surveyreasoning, de_Winter_2024} and inference-time optimization \citep{bansal2025letsnotjustthings}, our findings suggest that for real-time agents, precise attention regulation serves as an efficient System 1 foundation, complementing these computationally expensive mechanisms.
+Future work will explore hybrid attention architectures to decouple state-tracking from context-retrieval.
+Furthermore, we plan to extend DZ-TiDPO beyond standard Transformers to efficient architectures like Mamba \citep{gu2023mamba} and Jamba \citep{lenz2025jamba}, and investigate its synergy with noise-canceling mechanisms like the Differential Transformer \citep{ye2025differential}.